rotki/docs/usage-guides/historical-events.md

 ![EVM events redecoding breakdown](/images/redecode_events_status.png)

+### Notes

-EVM Transactions and the events can be deleted, but to restore them you will have to either purge all transactions or add by the transaction hash.
+EVM transactions and events can be deleted, but to restore them you will have to either purge all transactions or add by the transaction hash.

 ![History events query status](/images/events_filter.png)